Aider-AI/aider/aider/website/docs/config/aider_conf.md

 ## Use gpt-3.5-turbo model for the main chat
 #35turbo: false

-## Use deepseek/deepseek-coder model for the main chat
+## Use deepseek-coder model for the main chat
 #deepseek: false

 #################